 Different genders think differently and have different lived experiences.
 And when a company has a diverse workforce, you get a wider array of opinions, ideas, and approaches.
 When you have more diverse ideas to choose from, your company can benefit–big time!
 More ideas lead to better ideas.

-Cultural Fit Matters!
+Cultural Alignment Matters!

 Bills, Bills, Bills